This post may contain affiliate links. Read my disclaimer to learn more.

 Bring your own

-I didn’t think about the huge impact those little kcups have on the planet.
-They are not recyclable and don’t decompose..
-Once I realized this, I stopped using them and haven’t touched it since.
-I try to inform my coworkers, but my efforts unfortunately are not paid attention to.
+The company we used to work for had a Keurig in the breakroom.
+I’ll admit when I first started working here I used it… but I didn’t think about the huge impact those little kcups have on the planet.
+They are not recyclable and don’t decompose… Once I realized this, I stopped using them and haven’t touched them since.
+I tried to inform my coworkers, but my efforts, unfortunately, are not paid attention to.

-As far a the water at work goes, they use a reverse osmosis system for the drinking water, so we bring our own water.
-Sure we get made fun of bringing a reusable gallon jug of water to work, but it’s so much healthier!
+As far as the water at work went, they used a reverse osmosis system for the drinking water, so we would have to bring our own water.
+Sure we’d get made fun of for bringing a reusable gallon jug of water to work, but it’s so much healthier!

 If your place of work uses reverse osmosis, consider bringing your own water from home.

 Why?
-Read my post about sustainable water filtration here.
+Read my post about sustainable water filtration to find out.